htbkoo/nosql-demo/README.md

 ## Exercise

+### Context
 As mentioned in the deck, we would like to retrieve some data from and write some data to the `pouchdb` database.

 The "spec" / "requirements" can be found at the `/src/typescript/systemDesignExercise.test.ts` - unfortunately the tests are all red right now.

-Can you please fix them?
+Can you please fix them? 🐱

+### Checking
 We can run the tests by running: `jest`

+And you should be able to see the test results.

 ### Need help?
 Feel free to chat / slack me.